 On Oct.
 22, 2009, Wayne pleaded guilty to attempted criminal possession of a weapon.
 Supposedly, cops got a whiff of some weed on Wayne’s bus during a routine traffic stop and found a gun and some contraband.
 Wayne took the beef.
 And the cops took the gun and the weed back to the evidence locker and had an investigation party.
 Lil’Wayne is due for sentencing in February.
 He is expected to receive a one-year jail sentence.
 In the meantime, he’s putting on a show.
 You can catch him before he has to go in the hoosegow and do battle with the bad boys over Honey Buns and daytime TV.
 Lil’Wayne plays the Cajundome on Thursday.

 Three bedroom Carencro traditional or three bedroom Lafayette ranch style home

 Acadiana's nightlife guide.

-Wednesday's Blogs from the Bog!
+Monday's Blogs from the Bog!

 Three bedroom patio home or three bedroom traditional

 Acadiana's nightlife guide.